blinklet/blog-posts/simulator-updates.md

 ## VNX

 [*Virtual Networks over Linux* (VNX)](http://web.dit.upm.es/vnxwiki/index.php/Main_Page) has had no updates since September 2020.
 But, [new filesystems](http://vnx.dit.upm.es/vnx/filesystems/) were added in January 2023 so there is still support.
 VNX is an open-source network simulation tool that builds and modifies virtual network test beds automatically from a user-created network description file.

+## vrnetlab

+[vrnetlab](https://github.com/vrnetlab/vrnetlab) has slowed down development activity.
+The last commit was in December 2021, which is recent enough.
+However, on the GitHub repository there are many pull requests open and many issues that have not received a response.
+I think, for now, I keep listing vrnetlab on the sidebar because some parts of vrnetlab and the vrnetlab documentation may still be useful to users of [Containerlab](https://containerlab.dev/)

 # New tools